An In-depth Evaluation of Large Language Models in Sentence Simplification with Error-based Human Assessment: Related Work

 \subsection{Evaluation of LLM-based Simplification}

 In sentence simplification, some studies attempted to assess the performance of LLMs.
-For example, Feng et al.~\cite{feng2023sentence} evaluated the performance of prompting ChatGPT and GPT-3.5, later Kew et al.~\cite{kew-etal-2023-bless} compared $44$ LLMs varying in size, architecture, pre-training methods, and with or without instruction tuning.
+For example, Feng et al.~\cite{feng2023sentence} evaluated the performance of prompting ChatGPT and GPT-3.5; later, Kew et al.~\cite{kew-etal-2023-bless} compared $44$ LLMs varying in size, architecture, pre-training methods, and with or without instruction tuning.
 Additionally, Heineman et al.~\cite{heineman-etal-2023-dancing} proposed a detailed human evaluation framework for LLMs, categorizing 21 linguistically based success and failure types.
 Their findings indicate that OpenAI’s LLMs generally surpass the previous SOTA supervised simplification models.

 However, these studies have three primary limitations.
-First, there has not been a comprehensive exploration into the capabilities of the most advanced ChatGPT model to date, i.e., GPT-4.
+First, there has not been a comprehensive exploration into the capabilities of the most advanced closed-source and open-source models to date, i.e., GPT-4 and Llama-3.
 Second, these studies do not adequately explore prompt variation, employing uniform prompts with few-shot examples across datasets without considering their unique features in simplification strategies.
 This may underutilize the potential of LLMs, which are known to be prompt-sensitive.
 Third, the human evaluations conducted are inadequate.
 Such evaluations are crucial, as automatic metrics often have blind spots and may not always be entirely reliable~\cite{he-etal-2023-blind}.
 Human evaluations in these studies often rely on shallow ratings or edit operation identifications to evaluate a narrow range of simplification outputs.
 These methods risk being superficial, overlooking intricate features.
 In contrast, Heineman et al.’s linguistics-based approach~\cite{heineman-etal-2023-dancing} appears to be excessively intricate and complex, resulting in low consistency among annotators, thus raising concerns about the reliability of the evaluations.
-Our study aims to bridge these gaps, significantly enhancing the utility of ChatGPT models through comprehensive prompt engineering processes, and incorporating elaborate human evaluations while ensuring reliability.
+Our study aims to bridge these gaps, significantly enhancing the utility of LLMs through comprehensive prompt engineering processes, and incorporating elaborate human evaluations while ensuring reliability.